Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 ## Abstract

 Partial Differential Equations (PDEs) form the mathematical foundation of scientific computing, governing applications in fluid dynamics, structural mechanics, elasticity, and aerodynamics.
 While traditional numerical solvers such as finite element and finite volume methods provide high accuracy, they are computationally expensive and scale poorly for high-resolution or irregular geometries.
-Neural operator approaches—including the Fourier Neural Operator (FNO)<a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a>, Graph Neural Operators (GNO)<a href="#ref-3" title="Li et al. (2020) Neural Operator: Graph Kernel Network">[3]</a>, and Transformer-based neural operators such as GNOT<a href="#ref-5" title="Hao et al. (2023) GNOT">[5]</a>—have emerged as promising surrogate models for learning mappings between geometry and physical fields.
+Neural operator approaches,including the Fourier Neural Operator (FNO)<a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a>, Graph Neural Operators (GNO)<a href="#ref-3" title="Li et al. (2020) Neural Operator: Graph Kernel Network">[3]</a>, and Transformer-based neural operators such as GNOT<a href="#ref-5" title="Hao et al. (2023) GNOT">[5]</a>,have emerged as promising surrogate models for learning mappings between geometry and physical fields.
 However, standard Transformer architectures suffer from quadratic attention complexity 𝑂(𝑁^2) making them impractical for large-scale unstructured meshes.

 Transolver addresses this limitation through a novel Physics-Attention mechanism that replaces point-level attention with learned physics-aware “slices”<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
 Instead of computing attention across all mesh points, Transolver adaptively aggregates discretized mesh points into intrinsic physical states, performs attention over compact slice tokens, and projects the learned interactions back to the full mesh.
 This design reduces computational complexity from quadratic to linear time 𝑂(𝑁) while preserving global physical correlations<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
 The resulting architecture can be interpreted as a learnable integral operator, connecting Transformer attention mechanisms with operator learning theory<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a><a href="#ref-4" title="Cao (2021) Fourier or Galerkin Transformer">[4]</a>.

-Across multiple PDE benchmarks—including Elasticity, Plasticity, Navier–Stokes, Darcy flow, Airfoil, and Pipe—Transolver achieves consistent state-of-the-art performance, reporting significant relative error reduction compared to prior neural operator baselines<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a><a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a>.
+Across multiple PDE benchmarks,including Elasticity, Plasticity, Navier–Stokes, Darcy flow, Airfoil, and Pipe,Transolver achieves consistent state-of-the-art performance, reporting significant relative error reduction compared to prior neural operator baselines<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a><a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a>.
 Moreover, it demonstrates strong scalability and generalization on industrial-scale simulations such as AirfRANS airfoil design<a href="#ref-6" title="Bonnet et al. (2022) AirfRANS Dataset">[6]</a> and Shape-Net Car aerodynamics, including robust out-of-distribution performance on unseen geometries<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
 By shifting attention from discretization artifacts to intrinsic physical structures, Transolver provides a scalable and geometry-general Transformer framework for scientific computing and real-time engineering simulation.

 ## Table of Contents